SundayEsther7/User-Registration-Form/README.md

 # User-Registration-Form
-User registration form created with pure HTML5, focusing on semantics and accessibility.
+User registration form created with HTML5 and CSS3, focusing on semantics and accessibility.
-This repository contains a user registration form built with pure HTML5, focusing on semantic structure and accessibility best practices.
+This repository contains a user registration form built with HTML5 and CSS3, focusing on semantic structure and accessibility best practices.
 ** Project Description**

 This project implements a User Registration Form using HTML .
-It follows semantic HTML structure and accessibility standards using proper labels, grouping with fieldsets/legends, appropriate input types.
+It follows semantic HTML structure and accessibility standards using proper labels, grouping with fieldsets/legends, appropriate input types and Professional CSS practices for clean, responsive layout and interactive states

 ** Purpose of the Form**